zalyoung/gitlab-handbook/content/handbook/enterprise-data/how-we-work/_index.md

 4. Leave the **Assignees** blank.
 The Data Team will process your request as a part of our [Daily Triage](/handbook/enterprise-data/how-we-work/triage/).
 <!--need to review the activities that are part of triage process -->

+### Backlog Management and Prioritization

+The Data Team backlog consists of all issues in the `workflow::2 - waiting for prioritization` stage.
+These issues have been validated during triage and determined to warrant development.

+#### Backlog Definition

+**What constitutes the backlog:**
+- All issues labeled with `workflow::2 - waiting for prioritization`
+- Issues that have been triaged and scoped with sufficient detail
+- Work that has been determined to provide business value and warrants development resources

+**What is not part of the backlog:**
+- Issues still in `workflow::1 - triage & validation` (not yet validated)
+- Issues that have progressed beyond prioritization (already scheduled or in development)
+- Issues marked as won't-fix or closed during triage

+#### Prioritization Framework

+##### Strategic Projects (Data Team OKRs)

+**Characteristics:**
+- Large-scale initiatives aligned with company objectives
+- Require significant cross-functional coordination
+- Typically span (multiple) quarter(s) or have substantial scope
+- Should be labeled as `Data Team OKRs`

+**Scheduling Process:**
+- Scheduled quarterly through Data Steering Committee collaboration
+- Reviewed and prioritized during quarterly planning cycles
+- Require [Opportunity Canvas](https://gitlab.com/gitlab-data/analytics/-/issues) documentation for evaluation
+- Subject to [Data Leadership Forum](/handbook/enterprise-data/how-we-work/#data-leadership-forum) review and approval

+##### Business Operations Projects

+**Characteristics:**
+- Smaller, tactical improvements supporting day-to-day operations
+- Can typically be completed within shorter timeframes (weeks to months)
+- Support specific business partner needs or operational efficiency
+- May be reactive to urgent business requirements

+**Scheduling Process:**
+- Scheduled on an ongoing basis by Data Team Members
+- Coordinated with relevant Business Partners when appropriate
+- Can be prioritized and picked up as team member capacity allows
+- Should align with team member expertise and current workload

+#### Data Team Member Empowerment

+Data Team Members are empowered to make scheduling decisions independently for Business Operations projects, following GitLab's [Manager of One](https://handbook.gitlab.com/handbook/values/#manager-of-one) principle.
+Team members should:

+1. **Consult with their manager when needed** - Seek guidance for complex decisions or when additional support is required
+2. **Assess their current availability and workload** - Review ongoing commitments and capacity
+3. **Evaluate business impact and urgency** - Consider both immediate needs and strategic value
+4. **Make autonomous decisions** on what work to prioritize and pick up next
+5. **Communicate decisions transparently** - Update issue assignments and stakeholders promptly

+#### Dynamic Prioritization and Workload Management

+Priorities can shift based on changing business needs, urgent issues, or new strategic initiatives.
+Our approach to backlog management recognizes this reality and empowers team members to adapt dynamically while maintaining transparency and accountability.

+When higher priority work emerges, team members have the authority to pause current initiatives in favor of more critical items.
+Move existing issues back to the backlog (`workflow::2 - waiting for prioritization`), inform stakeholders of the change and provide updated timelines, then unassign yourself from paused work and update labels appropriately.
+This approach ensures that stakeholders always have visibility into what's happening and why, even when priorities shift.

+Team members should avoid carrying too many simultaneous initiatives, but what constitutes "too many" depends on several factors.

+- Individual team member experience and capacity
+- Complexity and type of work
+- Current business priorities and deadlines
+- External dependencies and collaboration requirements

+Rather than imposing rigid rules, we trust team members to use their judgment and consult with their manager when uncertain about their capacity.
+This approach aligns with GitLab's Manager of One principle.

+#### Assignment Meaning and Expectations

+When a Data Team Member assigns themselves to an issue, it indicates:

+- **Ownership** of the issue through to completion
+- **Responsibility** for proactive communication and regular updates
+- **Commitment** to deliver within reasonable and communicated timeframes
+- **Authority** to make technical decisions related to the work

+#### Backlog Visibility and Management

+### Labeling and Tracking

+Proper labeling and assignment of issues serves as the foundation for our backlog visibility and team coordination.

+The current backlog size becomes immediately visible through all issues marked with `workflow::2 - waiting for prioritization`, including a size estimate.
+This gives us a clear picture of validated work that's ready to be picked up, helping both team members identify their next priorities and managers understand the volume of committed work ahead.
+Similarly, active work is represented by issues assigned to team members and progressing through development stages, providing insight into what's currently being delivered.

+Labeling helps identifying potential bottlenecks before they become problems.
+When we can see team members with excessive concurrent assignments, it becomes possible to redistribute work, provide additional support, or help prioritize competing demands.
+This visibility is crucial for maintaining sustainable work practices and preventing burnout.

+### Monitoring and Metrics
+Team leads and managers should regularly review:
+- Backlog size and aging of issues
+- Team member workload distribution
+- Time spent on strategic vs. operational work
+- Stakeholder satisfaction with response times

 **New Issue**

 | Request Type | Issue Template To Choose |